Skip to main content

 • The skin microenvironment begins to shift

-Clinical note: The depth of detox intervention is calibrated to the patient's Hurley stage and overall systemic burden.
+Clinical note: The depth of detox intervention is calibrated to the patient's EPOH-DSS stage and overall systemic burden.
 A patient in Stage III HS requires a fundamentally different approach here than a Stage I patient — which is why personalised evaluation always precedes treatment.

 External care is meaningful only after the internal inflammatory environment has been brought under control.
 Applied to actively inflamed tissue without internal correction, even sophisticated topical or local interventions are fighting against the body's own sustained immune response.
 In the EPOH Protocol, Phase 4 arrives when the internal phases have created the biological conditions for local healing to be sustained.